onajebaxley/grunt-deploy-lambda/README.md

  - packagePath: string of the path to the zipped package within S3
  - functionArn: string ARN (Amazon Resource Name) of the lambda function to be deployed
  - awsProfile (optional): string of the AWS Profile to use when performing deploy, matching some profile credential within your `~/.aws/credentials`
+ - lambdaConfigOptions (optional): object containing optional configuration parameters for the lambda function to be deployed.
+Unlike other configuration params, failing to specify these per configuration target will **NOT** result in defaults being used.
+In other words, these will **NOT** fall back to whatever `default.lambdaConfigOptions` you may have set.
+Your lambda's configuration will simply not be updated.

 awsProfile is an optional specificaiton per configuration; if not specified, it will default to the "default" profile credentials contianed in your local `~/.aws/credentials` file.